-Alexander D. Hoppe is a graduate student at the University of Pennsylvania.
-His research focuses on administration and social psychology in creative industries, especially fashion.
+Alexander D. Hoppe graduated from the University of Pennsylvania in 2022.
+His research focuses on the multi-level analysis of power and decision-making.
 His dissertation is a “follow the product” ethnography centering on Indian suppliers in the apparel global value chain.
 By connecting assembly line engineers to local designers and global buyers, the research re-enchants organic solidarity and challenges conventional morphological arguments about the international division of labor.

 Comprehensive Exams in Sociology of Work (with distinction) and Culture